 - Contact your Supplement Insurance Agent immediately to find out their next steps

 - They will need copies of what Medicare sent you and may handle the Claim filing for you

 - Enjoy a lifetime of bathing bliss in your new Walk in Tub

 Please help us help others

-It would be helpful if you shared your Medicare response with us…either Denied or Approved.
-We will keep your identity private, but could use the information to improve the suggested process for others to benefit.
+It would be helpful if you shared your Medicare response with us whether it was denied or approved.
+We will keep your identity private, but we could use the information to improve the suggested process for others to benefit.
 Also, your responses could further assist in getting these tubs officially approved by Medicare as Durable Medical Equipment…much to the benefit of many more people.
 Please email your Medicare response information to:

 Use the following address table to ensure the correct address will be provided on the claim.